streamlit/docs/content/streamlit-cloud/get-started/share-your-app/index.md

 ## Sharing public apps

-From your deployed app you can click on the "☰" menu on the top right and select 'Share this app' to post it directly into social media or to share with the community on the [Forum](https://discuss.streamlit.io/c/streamlit-examples/9).
+From your deployed app you can click on the "☰" menu on the top right and select 'Share this app' to post it directly into social media or to share with the community on our [Community forum](https://discuss.streamlit.io/c/streamlit-examples/9).
 We'd love to see what you make and perhaps feature your app as our app of the month ❤️.

 ### Add a GitHub badge